adobe-type-tools/Adobe-Japan1/README.md

 ## Unicode Variation Sequences

-The Ideographic Variation Sequences (IVSes) that are specified in the [*Adobe-Japan1_sequences.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/Adobe-Japan1_sequences.txt) file are registered by The Unicode Consortium in the [IVD](http://www.unicode.org/ivd/) (*Ideographic Variation Database*).
-This file also includes a small number of Standardized Variation Sequences (SVSes), and all but one of them correspond to CJK Compatibility Ideographs.
+The Ideographic Variation Sequences (IVSes) that are specified in the [*Adobe-Japan1_sequences.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/Adobe-Japan1_sequences.txt) datafile are registered by The Unicode Consortium in the [IVD](http://www.unicode.org/ivd/) (*Ideographic Variation Database*) per [UTS #37](http://www.unicode.org/reports/tr37/) (*Unicode Ideographic Variation Database*).
+This datafile also includes a small number of [Standardized Variation Sequences](http://www.unicode.org/Public/UCD/latest/ucd/StandardizedVariants.txt) (SVSes), and all but one of them correspond to CJK Compatibility Ideographs.

 ## OpenType Font Development